react-boilerplate/react-boilerplate/docs/CSS.md

 ## Folder structure

-The boilerplate comes with a basic folder structure to keep the CSS files organised.
+The boilerplate comes with a basic folder structure to keep the CSS files organized.
 This is what the folders are for:

-* `base`: Global styling, e.g. setting the box–model for all elements
+* `base`: Global styling, e.g. typography

 * `components`: Component specific styling, e.g. buttons, modals,...

-* `layout`: Global layouts, e.g. article, homepage,...
+* `layout`: Bigger layouts, e.g. article, homepage,...

 * `utils`: Utility files, e.g. variables, mixins, functions,...